cekstedt/Bootstrap-Installation/README.md

-# London App Brewery - Angela's Site
+# London App Brewery - TinDog

 This is a solution to the [TinDog](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/12288088) challenge on [Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/).